STAR TREK:

 Would we finally see that story done justice here?
 David Warner's credit in the opening raised hopes even more - it would be great if he was the Cardassian mastermind behind a big political plot, directing armadas, pulling everyone else's strings, and in the end having to concede the Bajoran system.

 Things really fall apart in the second episode, where Picard spends all his time getting tortured by a retarded lone Cardassian in a dark, clinical, empty little room far removed from any of the interesting action - and a big story turns into a very tiny and very ugly one.
 Although it's excellent to see how Picard turns the tables on this guy using nothing more than his mind and greater emotional awareness, and both Patrick Stewart and David Warner are top notch actors giving great performances, the quantity of boring rubbish required to set this reversal up isn't worth its time on screen.
+Neither is any of Picard's cleverness seen to actually resolve his situation - that requires intervention from Riker and the gang on Enterprise.

 The bottom line for me is that torture is such a low quality dynamic that I can't advocate tuning in for it.
 Ever.
 It shouldn't be on television.
 Sadly, television seemed to go for more of it in the years after this, really overdoing it on shows like "Prison Break" or "Lost".
 Give it up.
-It's a turn off, and a big reason why I don't watch those shows second time, or why I fast forward through most of the Picard/Warner scenes in part two of "Chain of Command".
+It's a turn off, and a big reason why I don't watch those shows a second time, or why I fast forward through most of the Picard/Warner scenes in part two of "Chain of Command".

 The scenes of Captain Jellicoe stirring up the Enterprise crew are far, far more interesting.
 Indeed "Chain of Command" ended up as one of the most forgettable Cardassian stories ever, when it should have been the opposite, and it is easily overshadowed by Deep Space Nine's far superior pilot.